-Moving along, you’ll walk into a plaza with the following rides: Prince Charming Regal Carousel, Mickey’s PhilHarMagic, it’s a small world, and Peter Pan’s Flight.
-The Carousel is the large carousel that takes up most of the plaza, PhilHarMagic is just behind the carousel, and it’s a small world and Peter Pan’s Flight are located west of the carousel.
+Moving along, you’ll walk into an open area with the following rides: Prince Charming Regal Carousel, Mickey’s PhilHarMagic, it’s a small world, and Peter Pan’s Flight.
+The Carousel is the large carousel that is just behind the rear entrance to Cinderella Castle, PhilHarMagic is just behind the carousel, and it’s a small world and Peter Pan’s Flight are located west of the carousel.
 I strongly recommend riding all four of these rides; they’re so much fun and so iconically Disney.
 At the very minimum, see PhilHarMagic and it’s a small world; PhilHarMagic is a short 12 minute auditorium-style attraction where you go on an adventure with Donald Duck – lights and sounds are fused together in an amazing display.
 It’s a small world is a ride that should need no introduction: it’s a boat ride through dolls singing and dancing along.

-This plaza happens to be behind Cinderella Castle so if you need to return to your resort, or simply need a rest, this is a great opportunity to walk through Cinderella Castle to the green commons in front of the castle and rest there or go all the way through Main Street and back to your resort.
+If you need to return to your resort, or want a mid-day rest, this is a great opportunity to walk through Cinderella Castle to the green commons in front of the castle and rest there or go all the way through Main Street and back to your resort.
 The back entrance to Cinderella Castle is located just south of the large carousel and PhilHarMagic.

 Otherwise, continue to Liberty Square by going west, passing it’s a small world and Peter Pan’s Flight.
 You should see the Tangled tower in the distance – this is a hint that you’re going the right way.
 If you need to visit the washroom, go straight to the tower and you’ll find washrooms and a rest area.

 As you enter Liberty Square from Fantasyland, the first thing you should do is visit the Memento Mori store.
-It’s a small store, but sells Haunted Mansion themed merchandise – they make excellent gifts!
+It’s a small store, but is stocked full of Haunted Mansion themed merchandise – they make excellent gifts!

-Liberty Square features two major attractions: the Haunted Mansion (a slow tour around a “haunted” building where you see ghosts dancing and funny puns written on every corner) and the Liberty Square Riverboat (a three-story riverboat takes you on a slow ride).
-If you have small children that are easily scared, you might want to skip the Haunted Mansion, but otherwise Haunted Mansion is a must-do: I love the fun animatronics and the silly puns that are around every corner.
+Liberty Square features three major attractions: the Haunted Mansion (a slow tour around a “haunted” building where you see ghosts dancing and funny puns written on every corner), the Hall of Presidents (where animatronic Presidents recount the history of the US) and the Liberty Square Riverboat (a three-story riverboat takes you on a slow ride).
+If you have small children that are easily scared, you might want to skip the Haunted Mansion, but otherwise Haunted Mansion is a must-do: everybody loves the fun animatronics and the silly puns that are around every corner.

 Frontierland starts approximately as you see the ride entrance for the Country Bear Jamboree.
 This is a fun attraction especially for younger children; it features singing animatronic bears.
 It’s great fun!

-Frontierland features 4 major attractions: Big Thunder Mountain Railroad (a rollercoaster), Country Bear Jamboree (an attraction with singing animatronic bears), Splash Mountain, and Tom Sawyer Island (an island where you can walk around and see how rough life was on the frontier: take the boat from the pier just south of Big Thunder Mountain Railroad).
+Frontierland features 4 major attractions: Big Thunder Mountain Railroad (a rollercoaster), Country Bear Jamboree (an attraction with singing animatronic bears), Splash Mountain (a log flume ride ending in a fun 50 foot drop), and Tom Sawyer Island (an island where you can walk around and see how rough life was on the frontier: take the boat from the pier just south of Big Thunder Mountain Railroad).
 If you have younger children, Country Bear Jamboree and Tom Sawyer Island are great fun: the island in particular is a great place for a quick rest.
 If your party is slightly older, then I strongly recommend Splash Mountain and Big Thunder Mountain Railroad.
 Splash Mountain is a Disney icon – it’s a strange Disney World vacation that does not include Splash Mountain.
-However, I occasionally skip Railroad if I’m running low on time in Magic Kingdom: it’s a great roller coaster, but the next and last land – Adventureland – needs some fun time as well.
+However consider skipping Big Thunder Mountain Railroad if you’re running low on time in Magic Kingdom: it’s a great roller coaster, but the next and last land – Adventureland – needs some fun time as well.